Rich Kids of Tehran

 Rich Kids Of Tehran (stylized as #RichKidsofTehran or #RKOT) is an Instagram account that posts photographs detailing the lives of young wealthy individuals (Aghazadeh) in Tehran, Iran.
 The account is based on its American counterpart, Rich Kids of Instagram.
 The account was shut down in October 2014, but resurfaced shortly after.
 The account has shown people drinking alcohol and young women not wearing hijabs, both of which are illegal in Iran.

-On 9 January 2020, the account published videos and images which appeared to show the moment Ukraine International Airlines Flight 752 was shot down by a missile exploding in mid-air.
-Footage released by the group included a Tor-M1 missile colliding with the Boeing 737-800 involved in the crash, and an extract of CCTV camera footage showing the moment of impact.
+On 9 January 2020, the account published videos and images which appeared to show the moment Ukraine International Airlines Flight 752 was shot down by a missile, exploding in mid-air.
+Footage released by the group included a Tor-M1 missile hitting the Boeing 737-800 that then crashed, and an extract of CCTV camera footage showing the moment of impact.

 History

 In 2014, BBC reported that an Instagram account which shows Tehran's wealthy young elite living like their counterparts in the West had become a sensation in Iran.
 The article said, "If it wasn't for the Farsi number plates, you'd be forgiven for thinking the account belonged to a rich American living in sun-drenched Los Angeles."

 In October 8, 2014, New York Post reported that the Instagram account of Rich Kids of Tehran had raised eyebrows for many, primarily for its inclusions of alcohol and women without hijabs (the traditional headscarf).
 Some women appear in short skirts, crop tops and even bikinis.
-Per Iranian law, women must cover their hair with a headscarf and dress modestly in public, though it’s unclear if these photos are taken in public or on private property.
+Per Iranian law, women must cover their hair with a headscarf and dress modestly in public, though it was unclear if these photos were taken in public or on private property.
 Alcohol is also forbidden in Iran; however, many elites drink in their own homes.
-In a post that has since been deleted, the account's creators defended their photos and the idea behind them.
+In a post that has since been deleted, the account's creators defended their photos and the idea behind sharing them.

 According to New York Post, the Rich Kids of Tehran's Instagram account came just months after the Iranian government cracked down on social media use.
 In May 2014, eight Iranians received a combined 123 years in jail after insulting President Hassan Rouhani on Facebook.
 In July 2014, another eight Facebook users were sentenced to a combined 127 years in prison for posting propaganda and insults against Islam and further seven Iranian youths were sentenced to jail time and 91 lashes apiece for posting a video of themselves dancing to Pharrell’s “Happy”.